An improved method for calculating the average and range of runs of homozygosity in the DNA of Charles II

-I see a lot of articles and posts being shared about Charles II of Spain.
+I see a lot of articles and posts about Charles II of Spain.
 He was the last of the Habsburg dynasty and that demise has been attributed to the extreme intermarriage in his recent family tree and his resulting health problems.
 Some people seem to be almost infatuated with his grotesque appearance and inability to function.

 I’ve thought of a similar phenomenon by observing what type of television or movie characters are often popular.
 A bumbling, inferior character invokes some kind of good feeling in a lot of viewers.
 It seems to often be the case that people would rather have that feeling than to watch something they could learn from or be entertained by in a more wholesome way.
 I think Homer Simpson and the Ernest Worrell character from the ’90s are great examples of these lovable characters, whose main purpose I can only imagine is to make us feel superior.
 (I’m not knocking The Simpsons.
 Their jokes range from slapstick to some of the funniest and most intelligent ones I’ve ever heard.)

 As far as Charles II, though, I just feel sorry for the guy.
 And that isn’t a feeling I typically have for monarchs.